PARTruss/PARTruss/data/trussFileSpec.md

 		"Label1" : {
 			"XYZPosition": [0, 0, 0],
 			"XYZAppliedForces" : [0, 5.0, 0],
-			"Anchor" : true,
+			"Anchored" : [true, false, true]
 		},
 		>
 * "Label1" is a __unique string__ identifying that specific vertex in the structure.
 * The three __float__ values tagged by "XYZPosition" are the __x__, __y__, and __z__ coordinates of the vertex with reference to the global three-axis system used in the the simulation.
 * The three __float__ values tagged "XYZAppliedForces" are the forces applied to that point in the __x__, __y__, and __z__ directions.
-* The __boolean__ value tagged "Anchor" [true | false] defines whether this vertex is an anchor point or not.
-For simulations in which deformation of the members is allowed, this means that this vertex will not move, though others may in response to system stresses.
+* The array of __boolean__ values tagged "Anchored" [true | false] defines whether this vertex is immoveable in each coordinate axis direction.
+For simulations in which deformation of the members is allowed, this means that this vertex will not move along that axis, though others may in response to system stresses.

 ### Edges
 Each edge represents a structural connection (_member_) between two vertices.
 Each value looks like this: